laowantong/paroxython/docs/spec.md

 #### Feature `accumulate_elements`

-An accumulator is iteratively updated from its previous value and those of the iteration variable.
+An accumulator is iteratively updated from its previous value and that of the iteration variable.
 Suffixed by the name of this accumulator.

 ##### Derivations